nickmccomb/pull-request-stats/docs/teams.md

 To configure the Teams integration:

 1. [Create a webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) in the Channel you want the stats to be published (you must be an admin).
-You can set `Pull Request Stats` as the **name** and you may download [this file](https://s3.amazonaws.com/manuelmhtr.assets/flowwer/logo/logo-1024px.png) as the **image**.
-For  It should look like this: `https://abcXXX.webhook.office.com/webhookb2/AAAAAA@BBBBBBBB/IncomingWebhook/XXXXXXXXXX/YYYYYY`.
+You can set `Pull Request Stats` as the **name** and you may download [this file](https://avatars.githubusercontent.com/u/5714109?s=200&v=4) as the **image**.
 Check out [this tutorial](https://www.youtube.com/watch?v=amvh4rzTCS0) if you have questions about getting the webhook URL.
 2. Set the `teams-webhook` (from the previous step) parameter in this action.
 3. Ready to go!